 - You will be working remote with a team that is all working remote and has been for years.
 Let’s make the best use of our time by not commuting.

 - We have a no-drama office policy.
 We value and cultivate enjoyable working relationships among team members.

 - We emphasize work/life balance and adopt policies that make sure our people don’t get burnt out.
 For instance, our PTO/Vacation policies are designed so that you actually use them.

 - Yes, this job description is rather verbose 🙂 We have a tendency to think more information is better than too little.
 Wouldn’t you rather find out the important parts now, rather than after you have spent time answering applying, answering questions, and getting on an interview call?

 - If you apply, we guarantee that we will give you a response, whether “yay” or “nay”.
 No black holes here!

 As noted, the daily responsibilities are something of an open book right now.
-We expect you will be working with Salesforce technologies such as Lightning Web Components, Apex, and REST APIs, but also performing tasks within Salesforce such as building reports and dashboards, designing process flows, and fixing data integrity problems.
+Most of your time you will be performing tasks within Salesforce such as designing process flows, fixing data integrity problems, and building reports and dashboards, but depending on your skillset, you may also be asked to work with Salesforce technologies such as Lightning Web Components, Apex, and REST APIs.
 Most of our current work is technical in nature.
 As we grow, we would like to build the capacity to implement end to end solutions for our clients.